-Well, it’s been about 3 weeks since we got our chicks, and they love their chick brooder!!
+Well, it’s been about 3 weeks since we got our chicks, and they love their DIY chick brooder!!
 This DIY chick brooder is super simple to make and can accommodate up to 15 chicks.
+If this is your first time raising chicks, I suggest you read this post!
+It answers your top 15 questions.

 I was super excited to finally have chicks, it’s something that I’ve been wanting for a while.
 But let me tell you, I was a little nervous to hold one!
 Is that crazy?
 I think it’s because I was afraid to crush them.
 But since then, I have held them, and it melts my heart.
 Now I am trying not to get too connected to the chicks because we’re not sure which ones will be meat birds and with ones will be egg birds.